Nikon Cameras Cheap in 2026: Is It Worth Buying Old Equipment?

 For absolute beginners

-- D3000 Line: D3100, D3200, D3300, D3400, D3500
+- D3000 line: D3100, D3200, D3300, D3400, D3500

 - Prices from $100 to $500

-- Sensors from 14MP to 24MP
+- 14MP to 24MP sensors

-- Perfect for learning the fundamentals
+- Perfect for learning the basics

 For video enthusiasts

-- D5000 Line: D5100, D5200, D5300, D5500, D5600
+- D5000 line: D5100, D5200, D5300, D5500, D5600

-- Articulating screens and better autofocus
+- Flip screens and better autofocus

 - Ideal for photo and video